Eschatologue/CM_wiki/docs/class/ranger/index.md

 You gain one of the following benefits.
 If a benefit grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.
 If a benefit grants proficiency in a skill you already have, choose a different proficiency available to the [Core Ranger Trait](#core-ranger-trait) table:

-***Bounty Hunter***

-:   Your expertise in hunting bounties stands out.
-You gain proficiency in Insight and Investigation.
-Creatures has :d20-disadv: **Disadvantage** on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.
+***Bounty Hunter.*** Your expertise in hunting bounties stands out.

+:    ***Proficiency.*** You gain proficiency in Insight and Investigation.

+:   ***Improved Restraining.*** Creatures has :d20-disadv: **Disadvantage** on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.
-***Deathwatch***

-:   You specialise in hunting those not native to Antares.
-You gain proficiency in Arcana, and you can cast *Protection from Evil and Good* without expending a spell slot once per Long Rest.
+***Deathwatch.*** You specialise in hunting those not native to Antares.

+:    You gain proficiency in Arcana, and you can cast *Protection from Evil and Good* without expending a spell slot once per Long Rest.
-***Mage Hunter***

-:   You have a background in battling spellcasters.
-You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.
+***Mage Hunter.*** You have a background in battling spellcasters.

+:    You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.

-***Mountaineer***
-:   You are amazingly surefooted.
-You gain a Climbing Speed equals to your :rsc-speed: Speed, and you can use your reaction to reduce any falling damage you take by an amount equal to your Ranger level.
-If you already have a Climbing Speed it increases by 10 feet.
+***Mountaineer.*** You are amazingly surefooted.

+:    You gain a Climbing Speed equals to your :rsc-speed: Speed, and you can take a :rsc-r: **Reaction** to reduce any falling damage you take by an amount equal to your Ranger level.
-***Ranger Knight***

-:   You have sworn to serve a crown or nation and aim to bring its foes to ruin.
-You gain proficiency in History and armour training with Heavy armour.
+***Ranger Knight.*** You have sworn to serve a crown or nation and aim to bring its foes to ruin.

-***Sanctified Hunter***
+:    You gain proficiency in History and armour training with Heavy armour.

-:   You have sworn to hunt the enemies of a holy or druidic order.
-You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.
+***Sanctified Hunter.*** You have sworn to hunt the enemies of a holy or druidic order.

+:    You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.

 You gain one additional *Ranger's Origin* benefit when you reach level 5 (2), level 9 (3), and level 13 (4).